albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 sudo ./svh.sh start
 ```

-For your information. github action runner will automatically pull from github to your server in the folder:
+For your information.
+GitHub action runner will automatically pull from GitHub to your server in the folder:

 ```
 /hubs-actions-runner/hubs/_work/hubs/hubs/IN_HERE